mautrix/docs/bridges/general/troubleshooting.md

 * Check the logs to ensure the bridge bot syncs are successful.
 It should log a sync request every 30 seconds on the debug level even if there's no activity, and the status code should always be `200`.
+  * Synapse has some bugs where `/sync` starts throwing internal server errors after previously working fine.
+If that happens, the easiest workaround is to get the latest `since`/`next_batch` token (e.g. from your own client, they're global) and insert it into the `crypto_account` table in the bridge database.
 * Make sure you haven't enabled "Never send encrypted messages to unverified sessions" or similar options in your client.
 The options usually exist both in global settings and in room settings.